nbessi/odoo_new_api_guideline/source/fields.rst

 ---------------
 There is no more direct creation of fields.function.

-Instead you add a `compute` key. the value is the name of the function as a string.
+Instead you add a ``compute`` kwarg.
+The value is the name of the function as a string or a function.
 This allows to have fields definition atop of class: ::

     class AModel(models.Model):